awabwdbashry-sketch/hand-tracking-basic/README.md

-# Robot Mirror 🤖✋
+# Air Draw ✋🎨

-A real-time computer vision project that creates an animated robot character controlled by hand movements.
+A real-time virtual drawing project that allows you to draw in the air using your hand and webcam.

-The project uses MediaPipe Hands to track the user's hand and mirrors its movement through an animated robot rendered with OpenCV.
+The project uses **OpenCV** and **MediaPipe** to track the hand and detect finger movements, allowing the index finger to act as a virtual drawing tool.

 ## ✨ Features

 - Real-time hand tracking
-- Robot hand and arm mirroring
-- Finger movement tracking
-- Smooth motion using EMA smoothing
+- Draw using your index finger
-- Animated robot body
-- Breathing animation
-- Idle movement
-- Eye blinking
-- Dynamic facial expressions
-- Sci-fi animated background
-- Glow effects
+- Webcam-based interaction
+- Virtual air drawing
-- Particles
+- Real-time drawing canvas
-- Hand motion trails
+- Hand landmark detection
-- Real-time OpenCV rendering
+- Smooth finger movement tracking
+- Interactive drawing experience

 ## 🛠️ Technologies